You know, the question I keep getting asked over the week, oh, you got to help Trump.

 Now, passive investors who might have invested in an Atlantic City hotel would not have received the full losses.

-So a lot of commercial buildings, a lot of rental buildings went down in flames as passive investors had to withdraw because the new uh depreciation laws no longer cover them.
+So a lot of commercial buildings, a lot of rental buildings went down in flames as passive investors had to withdraw because the new depreciation laws no longer cover them.

 So this whole thing is blown up.

-It is much ado about nothing.
+It has much to do about nothing.

-Any decent tax accountant would tell you that what Trump did was correct and would also tell you why all a lot of his investors or most of his investors probably pulled out and took his cash cushion away.
+Any decent tax accountant would tell you that what Trump did was correct and would also tell you why all a lot of his investors, or most of his investors, probably pulled out and took his cash cushion away.

 Wow.